 - 3.2.1 In order to facilitate communication between the Trust Board and Council of Governors, there will be an opportunity for governors to raise questions linked to the agenda of each public Trust Board meeting.
 As per established arrangements for questions to the Trust Board, these should be submitted to Board Secretary at least 48 hours prior to the Board meeting. - 3.2.2 The Council of Governors will have the opportunity to submit formal questions/concerns to the Trust Board, and will receive a response within seven working days of the meeting. - 3.2.3 Governors may, by informing the Chair, request an item to be added to the agenda of the Council of Governors for discussion, or via the Governance Committee, or raise as 'any other business' at the Council of Governors meeting. - 3.2.4 Governors will have the opportunity to raise questions about the affairs of the Trust with any Director present at a meeting of the Council of Governors.
-Wherever possible, questions should be submitted to the Chair in advance of
+Wherever possible, questions should be submitted to the Chair in advance of the meeting, to enable a reasonable time to be allocated during the meeting.
+Where this is not possible, a written response will be provided within seven days of the meeting.

-Name of policy document: Issue No: Engagement between the Trust Board and Council of Governors 133UE 110.
-02
+Name of policy document: Engagement between the Trust Board and Council of Governors Issue No: 02

-- the meeting, to enable a reasonable time to be allocated during the meeting.
-Where this is not possible, a written response will be provided within seven days of the meeting. - 3.2.5 Whilst a confidential part of Board of Director meetings will be held in private the agenda from these meetings will be made available for governors, via the Lead Governor.
+3.2.5 Whilst a confidential part of Board of Director meetings will be held in private the agenda from these meetings will be made available for governors, via the Lead Governor.
 The public Trust Board papers will be sent to governors electronically and are also available from the Trust website prior to the meeting.